 This is such an EASY homemade salsa recipe!
-All you have to do is throw diced tomatoes, rotel, cilantro, lime juice, onion powder, jalapeños, and cumin into your blender, and blend!
-It tastes just like restaurant salsa and goes perfectly with tortilla chips, tacos, enchiladas, or any other Mexican food!
+All you have to do is throw all the ingredients into your blender, and blend!
+It tastes just like restaurant salsa, and goes perfectly with tortilla chips, tacos, enchiladas, or any other Mexican food!

 For more information about the Nutri Ninja ® | Ninja ® Blender DUO™ go HERE.

 I’m not joking around when I say you literally throw everything into your blender or food processor, blend it up, and that’s it.
 There’s no chopping, no dicing, no nothing!
 Even the Roma tomatoes and cilantro can be tossed in whole.
 How nice is that?!

 Here are a few variations you can make of this salsa recipe:

 - If you like onion in your salsa, add 1/2 small onion, roughly chopped.

 - You can seed the jalapeños if you want it less spicy, or leave the seeds in for a spicy kick.

 - Add 1 tsp of honey for a hint of sweetness.